-The Clinical Psychology program provides in-house training through our general clinic, the University of Houston Psychology Research and Services Center, and specialized training in various research/clinical labs covering topics such as child/adolescent psychopathology; marital discord/domestic violence; divorce; anxiety disorders particularly with regards to sleep, trauma and substance use; developmental neuropsychology across the lifespan; learning disabilities and cognitive/academic skills assessments; autism spectrum disorders; forensic psychology; multicultural psychology; depression and suicide-related behavior; and HIV-AIDS.
+The Clinical Psychology program provides in-house training through a partnership with Lone Star Circle of Care, a Federally Qualified Health Center, and specialized training in various research/clinical labs covering topics such as child/adolescent psychopathology; marital discord/domestic violence; divorce; anxiety disorders particularly with regards to sleep, trauma and substance use; developmental neuropsychology across the lifespan; learning disabilities and cognitive/academic skills assessments; autism spectrum disorders; forensic psychology; multicultural psychology; depression and suicide-related behavior; and HIV-AIDS.

 The program maintains a number of clinical opportunities in the community, including the Michael E. DeBakey Veterans Administration Medical Center, Baylor College of Medicine, University of Texas Health Sciences Center, M.D.
 Anderson Cancer Center, Texas Institute for Research and Rehabilitation, Texas Children's Hospital, Methodist Hospital, the Montrose Counseling Center, the Federal Detention Center, University of Houston Counseling and Psychological Services, University of Texas - Harris County Psychiatric Center, and private practices in the Houston area.